 Frequently Asked Questions

-Did these materials Really come from the Big House?
+Did these materials Really come from Michigan Stadium?

 Twenty-two miles of California redwood bleacher-style seats were installed prior to the 1927 dedication of Michigan Stadium.
 In 1965, the benches were clad in blue fiberglass to prevent discoloration and further weathering of the wood.

-During an infrastructural upgrade at the Big House, a limited number of these seats were salvaged by a private party with a 30-year University relationship.
+During an infrastructural upgrade at the Michigan Stadium, a limited number of these seats were salvaged by a private party with a 30-year University relationship.
 On March 9, 2005, they were transported from the stadium grounds to private storage and ultimately to a warehouse about 300 yards from the stadium, where they’ve been preserved since 2010.

 Based on the history and evidence, Michigan Athletics has approved licensing of products made from the materials.
 Every premium wood product includes a COA and materials timeline.